Next Generation FAQs

 Yes!
-If the contest performance is recorded and judged between August 1-December 1, 2018, the video and score can be submitted as your entry for the 2019 contest.
+If the contest performance is recorded and judged while registration is open, August 1-December 1, the video and score can be submitted as your entry for the contest.

 Do I have to record my quartet’s entry video at a BHS event?